Military tactics of Alexander the Great: Foot companions (phalangites)

+Hypaspists

+The Hypaspists (hypaspistai) were the elite arm of the Macedonian infantry.
+The word 'hypaspists' translates into English as 'shield-bearers'.
+During a pitched battle, such as Gaugamela, they acted as guard for the right flank of the phalanx and as a flexible link between the phalanx and the Companion cavalry.
+They were used for a variety of irregular missions by Alexander, often in conjunction with the Agrianians (elite skirmishers), the Companions and select units of phalangites.
+They were prominent in accounts of Alexander's siege assaults in close proximity to Alexander himself.
+The hypaspists were Macedonians and their senior chiliarchy (χιλιαρχία) formed the agema foot bodyguard of Alexander III.

+The organisation of the hypaspist regiment seems to have been into units of 500 (pentakosiarchies) before 331 and later, by 327, it was divided into three battalions (chiliarchies) of 1,000 men, which were then further sub-divided in a manner similar to the Foot Companions.
+Each battalion would be commanded by a chiliarch, with the regiment as a whole under the command of an archihypaspist.

+In terms of weaponry, they were probably equipped in the style of a traditional Greek hoplite with a thrusting spear or doru (shorter and less unwieldy than the sarissa) and the typical large round hoplite (Argive) shield.

+Greek hoplites

+The army led by Alexander the Great into the Persian Empire included Greek heavy infantry in the form of allied contingents provided by the League of Corinth and hired mercenaries.
+These infantrymen would have been equipped as hoplites with the traditional hoplite panoply.
+In appearance, they would have been almost identical to the hypaspists.

+Cavalry

+Macedonian

-The second main element of the Macedonian army was the heavy cavalry recruited among the Macedonian nobility, called the Companion Cavalry (hetairoi).
+The second main element of the Macedonian army was the heavy cavalry recruited among the Macedonian nobility, called the Companion cavalry or Hetairoi (Ἑταῖροι).
 It consisted of 3,000 heavy, shock-capable cavalry, at the beginning of Alexander's campaigns, of which 1,800 accompanied him in Asia.
 It was divided into 12 squadrons, the first being the Royal Squadron (basilikè ilè).
 This squadron, also known as the άγεμα, agêma, 'that which leads', was 300 strong, while the other squadrons consisted of 250 lancers.
 "It is known that the Companion cavalry at Gaugamela were formed in eight squadrons or ilai (Arr. iii I 1.8), of which, one was the royal squadron par excellence, the agêma of the Companions."

-The basic cavalry unit was an ilē, a squadron of 250 Companions commanded by an ilarch, and was divided into two lochoi, in turn divided into two tetrarchies of 60 cavalrymen, commanded by a tetrarch.
-Between 330 BC and 328 BC, the Companions were reformed into regiments (hipparchies) of 2-3 squadrons.
-In conjunction with this, each squadron was divided into two lochoi.
+The Companion cavalry were the elite arm of the Macedonian army, and were the offensive force that made the decisive attack in most of the battles of Alexander the Great.
+They were unmatched in the pre-stirrup Ancient world in their ability to retain their seat and the control of their weapons through the impact of a charge.

 The tactical formation of the Companions was the wedge, adopted by Philip II from the Scythians.
 The squadron commander was at the point of this triangular formation.
 The formation was very manoeuvrable, with the squadron following its leader at the apex, "like a flight of cranes".

-Each Companion had a servant in charge of looking after his horse and equipment.
-The cavalrymen owned their mount, and when they enlisted they received the money needed to buy a quality one.